 Over the decades, Finland’s system of benefits has changed with the times, allowing fathers to take an increasing proportion of the parental leave.
-Another significant reform is set for August 2022 (see box below and video above).
+Another significant reform is set for August 2022 (see box below).

 It increases the amount of leave and revises the terminology, using the term “parental” instead of “maternity” and “paternity.”
 It also equalises the time allocated to each parent.
 These changes encourage equality and inclusivity for all parents, regardless of gender, and keep up with developments in how people perceive and define a family.

 But what about Mother’s Day and Father’s Day, which are important days for Finnish families?
 Are they truly equal?